← Back to ResourcesBreed Guides

 Should I use alpha/dominance trainer to fix teenage Husky?

-My adolescent bites hard during play — aggression or normal?
+My adolescent bites hard during play, aggression or normal?

 Most normal but problematic.
 Normal: hard mouthing during play, tugs at clothing, nips during zoomies.
 Concerning: growling + biting (warning), skin-breaking bites, resource-related, fear-based, increasing intensity.
 Protocol: end play when teeth touch skin, no rough play, redirect to toys, never hand corrections, tired Husky less mouthy.
-Adult-onset biting (3+ years) = different scenario, behavioral consult.
+Adult-onset biting (3+ years) = different scenario, behavioural consult.

-Husky escape behaviors during adolescence?
+Husky escape behaviours during adolescence?

 Off-leash recall during adolescence?